RuterNo/adt-doc/docs/web-content.md

 ### Rclone Version Requirements

 The `rclone` version must be upgraded to the latest version within a year after a new release.
 This ensures access to the latest features and bug fixes.

+## Architectural overview

+The recommended setup is to sync directly from TET to vehicles.
+This means installing `rclone` on the vehicle computer and giving it access to `https://pto-api-v2.transhub.io` (see more details in _Rclone Configuration_).

+We understand this can be a major architectural change for some PTO setups.
+In some cases, synchronization has previously been handled in a PTO back office, and the final transfer from back office to vehicle has been handled by custom solutions.

+Because of this, we provide an interim solution where PTOs can still synchronize to the back office, as long as they also implement additional features for targeted deployments.
+See the _Interim PTO backoffice setup_ section later in this article.

 ## Rclone Configuration